Lecture hours: Friday, 8:30 - 11:30

 - P. Berkhin.
 A Survey on PageRank Computing.
 Internet Mathematics 2(1), pages 73-120, 2005

-Lecture XX: Graph clustering and community detection (Part I)
+[February 9] Lecture 4: Graph clustering and community detection

-Strength of weak ties.
 Community detection in networks.
 Girvan-Newman algorithm.
 Modularity and modularity optimization (greedy, spectral, Louvain method).
+Spectral clustering.
+Community evaluation criteria.
+Community detection in directed networks.
+Overlapping community detection.
+Community structure of large scale networks.

 - J.-P. Onnela, J. Saramaki, J. Hyvonen, G. Szabo, D. Lazer, K. Kaski, J. Kertesz, A.L.
 Barabasi.
 Structure and tie strengths in mobile communication networks.
 PNAS, 2007